tjaffri/ml-dev-mac-setup/README.md

 To use python in Visual Studio Code, read the docs here: https://code.visualstudio.com/docs/python/python-tutorial.
 You can skip the part where you need to install python, code linters or formatters since those were installed already by ``setup.sh``.

 Here are some recommended user (global) settings for vscode.
-You can go to ``File > Preferences > Settings`` or just do ``Command-,`` to bring up user settings.
+You can go to ``Code > Preferences > Settings`` or just do ``Command-,`` to bring up user settings.
 Paste in the following (make sure you are in user settings, not workspace settings which are project specific overrides):

 ```
 {